Socializing Responses

 We recommend the uninfluenced option as it improves engagement.
 People can compare their answers without biasing results.
 We also recommend more Activities with fewer Tasks instead of Activities loaded with many Tasks.
 Each break between the Activities is an opportunity to review the submissions by others without being totally overwhelmed.

 The Private option is obviously important if the Activity is tackling a sensitive matter and you believe you'll get more candid responses.
-We recommend clearly stating to participants that their responses will remain private as there is no other indication (especially if other parts of your Study are social in nature).
+We recommend clearly stating to participants that their responses will remain private, as there is no other indication (especially if other parts of your Study are social in nature).

-🗣️ Still have questions?
-Contact us or leave us some feedback on how we can do better!
+🗣️ Still have questions or want to leave feedback on how we can do better?
+Contact us at helpdesk@recollective.com.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.